WasemIdres/can-of-books-backend/README.md

 Name of feature:

 -   bookModel to add books to db
 -   connected to db and did find in it

 Estimate of time needed to complete: 3 hours

+Start time: 5:00

+Finish time: 8:30

+Actual time needed to complete: 3 hours

+Name of feature:

+-   delete from database
+-   post to data base

+Estimate of time needed to complete: 3 hours